Find Affordable College Courses

 Lincoln, NE

-Union College Nebraska ranked #7 on this year’s Most Popular Nursing Bachelor’s Degree Schools in Nebraska list.
-Union College is a small private not-for-profit school located in the large city of Lincoln.
+With a ranking of #7, Union College Nebraska did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+Union College is a fairly small private not-for-profit school located in the large city of Lincoln.

 About 79% of the students majoring in nursing at the school are women while 21% are male.